bluescan/tacentview/docs/cli.md

 To launch in GUI mode run without any arguments or with the file or directory you want to open as the argument.
 Directories should be specified with a trailing slash.
 You may optionally specify the profile to use with the --profile (-p) command followed by the profile name.
+Current profile names are 'main', 'basic', and 'kiosk'.

-When launching this way the selected profile is not saved to the config on exit.
+When launched with --profile the active profile is not remembered on exit.
-This is useful, for example, to start with the 'kiosk' profile active. e.g. tacentview -p kiosk C:/Slidehow/
+Changes made to the profile are, however, persistent.
+Changes can include anything from what dialogs are open, zoom mode, slideshow and background settings, etc.

+e.g. 'tacentview -p kiosk C:/Slidehow/' will start a slidewhow of all the images inside the 'SlideShow' directory.
 By default the kiosk profile auto-starts the slideshow in shuffle mode.
-Like all profiles it can be configured however is desired.

 NOTATION
 --------